Battery0/CV/README.md

 Freelance 3D Artist creating visual effects for high profile projects within broadcast and film.
 Key projects included BBC's 'Generation Earth', Sky's 'David Attenborough's Kingdom of Plants 3D', and The History Channels 'Mankind: the Story of Us'.

-Main responsibilities included:
+Main responsibilities:
 - Working directly with client directors, internal VFX supervisor and production teams to realise the director's creative vision for the project
 - Creation and rendering of photo realistic 3D assets, environments and shots encompassing 3D modelling, texturing, sculpting, shading, and lighting of assets and environments
 * Collaborative leadership of multi-disciplinary teams and mentoring of junior artists
-* Technical problem solving to address challenges with 3D rendoring and modelling
+* Technical problem solving to address challenges with 3D rendering and modelling
 * Managing shot workload in order to meet deadlines and exceed client requirements
 * Continual self-led development of 3D skills to keep pace with changing technologies